LukeGarnham/FC-Index-MS2/README.md

 So in order to overcome this issue, I simply changed my XMLHttpRequest so that withCredentials is set to false rather than true.
 This immediately fixed the problem I was having.

+**Update 29/01/2021:**  I received a reply from Rapid API support saying that they do not have control over the response headers.
+In the meantime, I have received a reply from API-Football in their [forum](https://rapidapi.com/api-sports/api/api-football/discussions?issueId=20025&issueTitle=Blocked-by-CORS-Policy) which provides a link to [this wesbite](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSNotSupportingCredentials) which confirms that the solution is to set withCredentials to false.

 ***

 ## Deployment